 The College expects all resources designated for travel purposes to be used efficiently.
-Employees and authorized representatives requesting travel expenses must follow procedures which include authorization, reporting and reimbursement schedules.
+Employees and authorized representatives requesting travel expenses must follow procedures that include authorization, reporting, and reimbursement schedules.

-Employees and authorized representatives must complete a Travel Request Authorization Form and obtain the necessary approvals of the appropriate Executive Team member.
-Out-of-State travel requires the President's approval.
+Employees and authorized representatives must complete a Travel Request Authorization Form and obtain the necessary approvals from the appropriate Executive Team member.
+Out-of-state travel requires the President's approval.

-Reimbursement is limited to expense of travel by the most direct and commonly traveled route and/or by the most economical means.
-The College will not reimburse any personal business travel expense or upgrades.
+Reimbursement is limited to the expense of travel by the most direct and commonly traveled route and/or bythe most economical means.
+The College will not reimburse any personal business travel expenses or upgrades.
 For more information, refer to Procedure 2370.